silitics/rugpi/www/docs/ctrl/advanced/boot-flows.md

 # Boot Flows

-A *boot flow* provides the base mechanism to switch between different boot groups, e.g., to realize an A/B update scheme.[^rauc]
+A *boot flow* provides the base mechanism to switch between different boot groups, e.g., to realize an A/B update scheme.

-[^rauc]: This following design has been inspired by [RAUC](https://rauc.io/).

 Each boot flow must implement at least three operations: